chukiagosoftware/software-engineer-blog/content/pages/about.md

 While I've done a lot of HTML/Jquery/CSS work in the past (pre-2010) this is about the crux of my UI skills today.
 I do love [good theater](https://hamiltonmusical.com/) but am not much of a frontend guru.
 My home is the backend, lol.

-I wrote and collaborated on a number or Ruby on Rails back-office apps in the early 2010's.
+I wrote and collaborated on a number of LAMP and Ruby on Rails back-office apps in the early 2010's.
 From 2015 on I picked up Python and have not looked back.

 Although I am currently learning [Intermediate Go at Platzi](https://platzi.com/cursos/golang-intermedio/) and may be writing more about that soon.